AqwamCreates/DataPredict/docs/API/Models/DensityBasedSpatialClusteringOfApplicationsWithNoise.md

 * ModelParameters[1]: Contains previously stored feature matrix.

-* ModelParameters[2][k][p]: Contains a table of integers table, where k is the cluster number and p is the index of previously stored feature matrix.
+* ModelParameters[2][k][p]: Contains a table of integers table, where k is the cluster number and p is the index of a single feature vector from previously stored feature matrix.

 ## Constructors